If emergency medical treatment is required, use one of the internal telephones in the terminal and call 222.

 If you are flying through time zones, it may be difficult to keep to your usual routine of taking your medicines.
 Your doctor, practice nurse or pharmacist can advise you about the best way to manage this.
 Consider travelling with a companion to help with your personal needs; airline crews are not able to provide personal care.

-Make sure you have valid travel insurance and (for travel in Europe) a European Health Insurance Card (EHIC).
+Make sure you have valid travel insurance and for travel in Europe, you'll need a Global Health Insurance Card (GHIC).

 Answers to the following questions can be found on the Chest Heart & Stroke Scotland website.